BashirShallah/command-line-shortcuts/readme.md

 # Command shortcuts:

-Theses are my cmd line shortcuts for windows
+Theses are some cmd shortcuts for windows.

 ## Contents: